SAN FRANCISCO.

 Distance: 387 miles; 620 km.

-Estimated driving time 6-7 hours 1 break.
-Route evaluation.
-Overview:
+Estimated driving time 6-7 hours – 1 break.

 Mainly a populated area (not necessarily contiguous) with few, if any, isolated tracts and apparently no difficult terrain.